MultiSafepay/docs/content/payments/methods/wallet/googlepay/direct-integration/_index.md

 **5.** Describe your allowed payment methods.

-Combine the supported payment card networds and authentication methods to describe your site's support for the `CARD` payment method:
+Combine the supported payment card networks and authentication methods to describe your site's support for the `CARD` payment method:

 ```
 const baseCardPaymentMethod = {